ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 - Activation function is ReLU for all hidden layer
 - Activation function is linear for output layer
 - Bias and weights can be written to the network at runtime
+- Fully compatible with :ref:`uz_nn` to accelerate calculation

 Configuration
 =============